Medically reviewed by Jill Johnson, FNP

 Toupees offer some advantages, the biggest of which is the ability to conceal the appearance of baldness.
-However, they also have major downsides that mean they’re usually less than ideal as a treatment for hair loss.
+However, they also have several major downsides that mean they’re usually less than ideal as a treatment for hair loss.

-Finally, we’ve looked at several science-based treatment options that are available for slowing down, stopping and even reversing hair loss in men.
+Finally, we’ve looked at several evidence-based treatment options that are available for slowing down, stopping and even reversing hair loss in men.

-Male pattern baldness is a common issue that affects more than half of all men by the time they reach their 40s.
+Male pattern baldness is a common problem that affects around half of all men by the time they reach their 40s.
 Many men develop premature hair loss during their 20s and 30s, which can cause distress and loss of confidence.

-The term toupee refers to a small type of hairpiece, usually made of artificial or human hair, that’s designed to be worn at the top to your scalp to cover areas affected by hair loss.
+The term toupee refers to a small type of hairpiece, usually made of artificial or human hair, that’s designed to be worn at the top of your scalp to cover areas that are affected by hair loss.

-Toupees can look convincing when fitted properly, but can be costly and inconvenient to deal with on a daily basis.
+Most toupees for men can look convincing when they’re fitted properly, but can be costly and inconvenient to deal with on a daily basis.

-If you want to treat your hair loss, you’ll likely get better results by using science-based medications such as minoxidil and/or finasteride than by wearing a toupee.
+If you want to treat your hair loss, you’ll likely get better results by using evidence-based, FDA-approved hair loss medications such as minoxidil and/or finasteride than by using a toupee for men.